 Note that most policies will only give your beneficiaries the full death benefit after two years of the policy being signed.
 So, if you pass away before then, your loved ones will only receive a return on the premiums you already paid.

 How much is life insurance if you have cancer?

-If you have cancer, term life insurance will cost you more than it will for a healthy person.
+If you have cancer, you'll pay higher term life insurance premiums than a healthy person will.
 This is because you will likely need to get a guaranteed issue life insurance policy which is more expensive than traditional policies.